Estimated Reading Time: 15 minutes

 Sharing your love and leisure time with your children, siblings, or extended family will enrich your entire life and is amongst the most worthwhile things you can do.
 Retirement is the perfect opportunity to do it more often.

-Whether you invite them over for tea or take a day trip together, you’re unlikely to regret any time with family.
+Whether you invite them over for tea or take a day trip together, you’ll create wonderful memories together as a family.

 For those with grandchildren, spending time with them will always be fun and rewarding.
 Research has even indicated that people of varying ages spending time together can improve the wellbeing of both.